 As you can see, there are a number of different resources to use along the way, and a number of different places these will be located.
 I simplified the process somewhat to make understanding where to go to find these as easy as possible.
 If you have any questions, or can't seem to find what you're looking for, please consult a librarian.

 Bill - The best place to find a bill and information about a Bill is in CONGRESS.GOV.
 CONGRESS.GOV includes legislation from 1973 to the current and gives more information about the Bill than any other online resource.
-Other resources such as GPO Access and the Federal Digital System have information about Congressional Bills in them, but neither of these resources are as extensive nor as complete as CONGRESS.GOV.
+Other resources such as the Federal Digital System have information about Congressional Bills in them, but neither of these resources are as extensive nor as complete as CONGRESS.GOV.

 Bills that went through the legislative process prior to 1973 are more difficult to find.
 Milne Library has the Congressional Quarterly Almanac going back to 1961.
 This is not as thorough nor as extensive as CONGRESS.GOV, but it does provide some information about the bills.
 Much of the information about a bill can be found through Congressional Reports, Hearings and the Congressional Record.
 For more specific information, make sure to see a librarian.
 Check here, for New York State Bills.